The Problems with Pain Meds: Opioid Abuse

 Nurse practitioners also play a prominent role, particularly since many states allow NPs to prescribe opioids, according to the American Association of Nurse Practitioners (AANP).

-Approximately 1 in 5 Americans presenting to a physician’s office with non-cancer pain receive an opioid prescription.
+Approximately 1 in 5 Americans presenting to a physician’s office with non-cancer pain receives an opioid prescription.
 In 2012, 259 million people received such a prescription.
 As prescriptions went up, so too did the number of opioid-related deaths and overdoses.

 Prescription policies and guidelines